 The ISBN number above provides you with an access code to MyLab and Mastering for this course (you will access these materials through the canvas site for this class).
 Student support and help with registration for MyLab and Mastering can be found at MyLab Student Support.
+Please keep in mind that because you will be accessing MyLab and Mastering through the canvas page for this class, you will not need a course id.
+You will, however, need to purchase an access code.
 Access provides you with an electronic copy of the text, homework, testing and review materials and StatCrunch, the technology application we will use in the course.
 It does not include a hard copy of the book.

 There are a variety of online options for purchasing the access code if you choose not to go through the bookstore.
-You will also be prompted to buy/enter a code when you first log in to mylab and mastering through canvas.
+You will also be prompted to buy/enter a code when you first log in to MyLab and Mastering through canvas.
 You will have access to the course materials right away if you select this option.
 If you choose a different option, please be VERY sure that it comes with the access code.
 Also be aware that some retailers will email the code so you can access it right away, and some may send the code through the mail.
 There are also different bundles, with different ISBN numbers that may include a hard copy of the text to rent or buy along with the access code.
 Again, just be sure that you are purchasing an access code.
 If you decide you would like a hard copy of the book after you purchase the electronic one, you can often find relatively inexpensive options for renting or buying just a hard copy of the text from online retailers.